 Dodge City is a medium-sized city located in the state of Kansas.
 With a population of 27,104 people and five constituent neighborhoods, Dodge City is the 14th largest community in Kansas.

-When you are in Dodge City, you'll notice that it is more blue-collar than most other communities in America.
-47.97% of Dodge City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Dodge City is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Dodge City who work in office and administrative support (10.92%), sales jobs (7.69%), and food service (5.83%).
+Because occupations involving physical labor dominate the local economy, Dodge City is generally considered to be a blue-collar town.
+48.09% of the Dodge City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Dodge City is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Dodge City who work in sales jobs (7.45%), office and administrative support (6.94%), and food service (6.82%).

-The percentage of adults in Dodge City with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.89% of adults in Dodge City have a bachelor's degree or advanced degree.
+The citizens of Dodge City are slightly less educated than the national average of 21.84% for the average city or town: 16.57% of adults in Dodge City have a bachelor's degree or advanced degree

-Dodge City is a somewhat ethnically-diverse city.
+Dodge City is an extremely ethnically-diverse city.
 The people who call Dodge City home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Dodge City, accounting for 61.99% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dodge City residents report their race to be White, followed by Black or African-American.
-Dodge City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 59.95% of the city’s residents.
-Important ancestries of people in Dodge City include Irish, English, French , and Italian.
+Important ancestries of people in Dodge City include German, Irish, English, Dutch, and Scottish.

 The most common language spoken in Dodge City is Spanish.
 Other important languages spoken here include English and Vietnamese.